 A small community a few miles southeast of Henderson was renamed Brachfield in the judge's honor in 1900, because he made his first campaign stump speech for county judge there, literally standing on a stump.
 The post office was named Brachfield, but it ceased to operate in 1906.
 Brachfield never enjoyed a population boom, reaching around 80 residents in the 1950s and 1960s.
-In the 2000 census, the population is listed as 40.29
+In the 2000 census, the population is listed as 40.

 Around 1940, Judge Brachfield and two other attorneys were honored at a party in Henderson for having practiced law for fifty years.
-"Each indicates that he is still on the firing lines and bars no foe," said a member of the bar.30 minister.31 The courthouse in Henderson has a large photograph of him in the Fourth District Court.
+"Each indicates that he is still on the firing lines and bars no foe," said a member of the bar.

+Judge Brachfield died at his home in Henderson on June 6, 1947 after a long illness, and was buried in the Jewish cemetery in Palestine.
+The services were conducted jointly by a rabbi and a Methodist minister.
+The courthouse in Henderson has a large photograph of him in the Fourth District Court.
 The legal and political community mourned his loss.
 Former State Senator McDonald Meachum wrote to his Senate colleague William John Bryan to advise him of the death.
 Meachum had visited Brachfield a week earlier, when he learned he was seriously ill.
-He called Brachfield "one of the best men I have ever known...(H)e was always considerate of his good friends."32
+He called Brachfield "one of the best men I have ever known...(H)e was always considerate of his good friends."